 Case Study 2: Power Supply

-A designer of a power supply needed an aluminum PCB design that could handle high power and voltage, while also providing efficient heat dissipation.
+A power supply designer needed an aluminum PCB design that could handle high power and voltage while also providing efficient heat dissipation.
 The design team used SolidWorks Flow Simulation to simulate the thermal behavior of the board and optimize the layer stack and layout.

 The final design featured a 2mm thick aluminum substrate with a 3 oz copper layer, a thin insulation layer, and a component layout that minimized the thermal resistance of the board.
 The design also featured thermal vias and direct contact between the components and the substrate, maximizing thermal contact and minimizing hot spots.

-By following these guidelines and using simulation software to optimize the design, designers can create aluminum PCBs that meet the power, voltage, and thermal requirements of their applications while ensuring reliability and durability.
+By following these guidelines and using simulation software to optimize the design, designers can create aluminum PCBs that meet their applications’ power, voltage, and thermal requirements while ensuring reliability and durability.